Employer Sponsored Visas

-Temporary Work (Skilled) Visas - This visa (subclass 457) is the most commonly used program for employers to sponsor overseas workers to work in Australia on a temporary basis to fill nominated skilled positions.
+Temporary Skill Shortage (TSS) Visas - This TSS visa (subclass 482) is the most commonly used program for employers to sponsor overseas workers to work in Australia on a temporary basis to fill nominated skilled positions.
 It is possible for overseas workers to be employed for a period of up to 4 years on the visa.

 Employers can be either: